0xEddie/space-tourism-brochure/README.md

 </picture>
 ```

+5. Strategies for loading dynamic page content

+   1. Individual files for each page

+   - Extremely simple to implement, minimal JavaScript needed.
+   - Hard to maintain and extend - lots of duplicate markup.
+If new content on any page is added or changed, it is much more work to update the website than just adding/modifying an entry to the CMS (Content Management System) or data.json file.

+   2. Write all content in elements for each page, then hide and unhide the relevant elements using JS as needed.

+   - Simple to implement.
+   - Bad for performance.
+   - Still hard to maintain and extend for the same reasons as in the previous approach.

+   3. Query the CMS (or in the case of this simple web app, the data.json) for the relevant content.

+   - Most scalable and maintainable approach.
+   - Extra complexity to set up and hook into a CMS.

+After laying out and styling the content on each page, I decided to use queries to the data.json to dynamically load in content.
+For a simple static site like this, any of the approaches could be appropriate, I just wanted to practice something a little harder but more extendable.

 ### Continued Development

 - Utility classes are nontrivial to set up, but the benefit is obvious for maintainable cohesive design.
 I think [Tailwind CSS](https://tailwindcss.com/) could allow for much faster design iteration and would be worth looking into.